 Despite the growing popularity of Internet technologies, many banks took almost 20 years to train customers to use this channel.
 Mobile banking faced the same problem.
 It arose early in 2000, but it was adapted to customers’ needs only a few years later.

 Today, we have entered the era of conversational banking, which uses artificial intelligence to provide customer service and more.
-In this article, we will dig deeper into the technology, name its benefits, and review a few use cases.
+This article will dig deeper into the technology, name its benefits, and review a few use cases.

 Conversational banking is an innovative self-service channel that uses AI and ML to communicate with clients.
 According to Dharmesh Mistry, a writer of Chatbots Life:

-“Conversational banking is a bi-directional interface between a customer and a bank, where a conversation can be initiated by either participant through a voice, text, or visual interface.”
+“Conversational banking is a bi-directional interface between a customer and a bank, where either participant can initiate a conversation through a voice, text, or visual interface.”

 The channel assumes that a robot does the talking on the bank side.
 Yet, it can forward the client’s call to a human operator if necessary.